Baldwin V, King of Jerusalem1

 Last Edited=6 Mar 2007

 Henri I, King of Jerusalem was born on 29 July 1166.
-He was the son of Henri I 'the Liberal', Comte de Champagne et Brie.2 He married Isabella d'Anjou, Queen of Jerusalem, daughter of Almaric I, King of Jerusalem and Mary Comnene, on 5 May 1192.
+He was the son of Henri I 'the Liberal' de Blois-Champagne, Comte de Champagne et Brie.2 He married Isabella d'Anjou, Queen of Jerusalem, daughter of Almaric I, King of Jerusalem and Mary Comnene, on 5 May 1192.
 He died on 10 September 1197 at age 31.

-Henri I, King of Jerusalem also went by the nick-name of Henri 'the Younger' (?).2 He succeeded to the title of Comte Henri II de Champagne in 1181.2 He succeeded to the title of King Henri I of Jerusalem in 1192.1
+Henri I, King of Jerusalem also went by the nick-name of Henri 'the Younger'.2 He succeeded as the Comte Henri II de Champagne in 1181.2 He succeeded as the King Henri I of Jerusalem in 1192.1

 Child of Henri I, King of Jerusalem and Isabella d'Anjou, Queen of Jerusalem